ibm-cloud-docs/cis/cis-cli-plugin.md

 {: codeblock}

 `-s, --json-str`
 :    *Deprecated*.
-The JSON data describing a firewall-rule.
+The JSON data that describes a firewall-rule.

 `-j, --json-file`
 :   *Deprecated*.
 A file contains input JSON data.